bowman2001/perplex/exampleSite/content/doc/overview/_index.md

     name: TL;DR
     pre: visibility
 resources:
-  - src: johannes-plenio-HcNVBkPYT4w-unsplash.jpg
+  - src: miguel-a-amutio-j5GNmYQQcAo-unsplash.jpg
     name: featured
     params:
-      alt: Overview of a city
+      alt: Overview of a mountain range
 ---

 Short overview of the Perplex theme for seasoned Hugo users.
 {.p-first} <!--more-->

 The theme provides a nice default layout for extended CommonMark content.
-Additional styling by attributes or shortcodes is optional.
+Styling with attributes or shortcodes offers layout variants familiar from print design.